andrenho/neblina2/README.md

 operating systems.
 When a tag is created, a pipeline will create a Windows downloadable executable, and place it on the "Release" section of the Github page.

-(Load tests are currently failing on Windows)
+(Load tests are currently failing on Windows - suggestion, try using libevent)

 ## Future state